 Application Instructions & Financial Aid Information

 The Summer Course Application Form, along with complete instructions, can be found here.
-Please download the form to your computer (e.g., save it to your desktop), complete it, save it, and send it along with all supporting documents as listed on the application to firstname.lastname@example.org by April 17, 2016 in order to receive full consideration.
-Letters of reference may be sent directly to the BIOS education email by referees.
+Please download the form to your computer (e.g., save it to your desktop), complete it, save it, and send it along with all supporting documents as listed on the application to firstname.lastname@example.org by April 14th, 2017 in order to receive full consideration.
+Letters of reference should be sent directly to the BIOS education email by referees.
 Late applications will be considered until the courses are full.
 Forms filled out in browser mode (i.e., in preview) may not save appropriately.

 Partial scholarships may be available for summer course fees; we do not award scholarships toward travel.
 To apply for a scholarship please fill out the appropriate section at the end of the application form and submit a statement of need along with the core application documents.
-For information about scholarships to attend summer courses at BIOS, please visit the Scholarships page.
+All students accepted into a BIOS summer course are eligible to receive a partial scholarship from BIOS scholarship funding.
+Information on summer course scholarships, generally, as well as eligibility for specific scholarships, can be found on the Scholarships page.
 Dalhousie students may apply for scholarships to attend BIOS summer courses through the Dalhousie-BIOS Experiential Learning Fund; please refer to the Dalhousie-BIOS Application for Undergraduate Scholarships for the deadline, more information and how to apply.